google/koladata/docs/api_reference.md

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a Koda functor wrapping a python function.

-  This is the most flexible way to wrap a python function and is recommended for large, complex code.

-  Functions wrapped with py_fn are not serializable.
+  This is the most flexible way to wrap a python function for large, complex code that doesn&#39;t require serialization.
+Note that functions wrapped with py_fn are not serializable.
+See register_py_fn for an alternative that is serializable.

   Note that unlike the functors created by kd.functor.expr_fn from an Expr, this functor will have exactly the same signature as the original function.
 In particular, if the original function does not accept variadic keyword arguments and and unknown argument is passed when calling the functor, an exception will occur.

   Args:
     f: Python function.
 It is required that this function returns a